-- locations with an international or national designation and the designated features may be affected by dust soiling; or - locations where there is a community of a particularly dust sensitive species such as vascular species included in the Red Data List For Great Britainb. - indicative examples include a Special Area of Conservation (SAC) designated for acid heathlands or a local site designated for lichens adjacent to the demolition of a large site containing concrete (alkali) buildings.
+- locations with an international or national designation and the designated features may be affected by dust soiling; or - location where there is a community of a particularly dust sensitive species such as vascular species included in the Red Data List For Great Britainb. - an indicative example is a Special Area of Conservation (SAC) designated for acid heathlands adjacent to the demolition of a large site containing concrete (alkali) buildings or for the presence of lichen.